-2 • Use of Assigned Room.
-The room assigned to a student is to be occupied by him or her.
+2 • Is to be occupied by him or her.
 Students must sleep in their assigned room.
-All guests must receive special permission ahead of time from the Residential Coordinator to stay overnight in a student's room.
+Students must receive special permission from the Residential Coordinator to have guests stay overnight in a student's room.
+Such requests must be made at least 48 hours prior to visit.

 Room Inspections.
 In keeping with the College's commitment to excellence in all areas of life, HCC conducts inspections of student rooms, looking for cleanliness and order.
 To encourage good stewardship, the College also reserves the right to enter any assigned room and inspect student belongings.
-Following an inspection, Residential Coordinators provide students with a form detailing areas of concern and notes for improvement on room condition.
-A student who fails two or more room inspections per semester meets with the Dean of Students to make a plan for improvement.
-Details of disciplinary action connected to failed room inspections are available from Residential Coordinators.
+Following an inspection, a form is provided detailing areas of concern and notes for improvement on room condition.
+A student who fails a room inspection meets with the Dean/Assistant Dean of Students.
+Details of disciplinary action connected to repeated failed room inspections are available from Residential Coordinators.